chao1981/Beauty-Product-Recommendation-Engine/README.md

        4) Build an application where the user can type in specify requirement for the product.
        		Based on text comparison, return a maximum of 3 products as recommendations.

-UP AND RUNNING : Beauty3.ninja
+UP AND RUNNING : Beauty3.ninja (currently under maintenance)

 Website name explained: